-What we do know about the NHL Entry Draft is that things don’t always end working out with first- round picks, and the Kings can attest to this.
-On that note, what better time than now to take a painful walk down memory lane and crown the biggest draft bust in LA Kings history?
+What we do know about the NHL Entry Draft is that things don’t always end working out with first- round picks, and the Los Angeles Kings can attest to this.
+Let’s take a painful walk down memory lane and crown the biggest draft bust in LA Kings history?

 The Top Contenders

 Jens Karlsson – LW – Vastra Frolunda (SEL)

 Selected 18th overall in the 2001 NHL Draft